Board of Directors

 Kathy holds a Ph.D. in molecular genetics from Columbia University College of Physicians and Surgeons in the City of New York, and a B.S. degree in biology from the College of William and Mary.

-Claudia has previously co-founded Halo-Bio RNAi Therapeutics and served as its Chief Scientific Officer.
-She received the EY Entrepreneur of the Year award in Life Sciences for the Pacific NW Region in 2018.
+Claudia was CEO and co-founder of Universal Cells, a Seattle-based biotechnology company, until the company was acquired by Astellas.
+Claudia Mitchell previously co-founded Halo-Bio RNAi Therapeutics and served as its Chief Scientific Officer.
+She was awarded the EY Life Sciences Entrepreneur of the Year award for the Pacific Northwest region in 2018.

-Besides being a biotech entrepreneur, Claudia has also held positions in the non-profit sector and in Academia.
-She worked as the Program Director at the LGMD2I Research Fund, a family non-profit foundation, and has held a tenured Academic research position at the French National Institute of Medical Research (INSERM).
+In addition to being a biotech entrepreneur, Claudia Mitchell has also held positions in the nonprofit sector and academia.
+She has worked as a program director for the LGMD2I Research Fund, a non-profit family foundation.
+Claudia has held a statutory research position at the French National Institute for Medical Research (INSERM).